 The NanoBerry evaluation kit uses a NanEyeC image sensor add-on board to the Raspberry Pi port and includes firmware to interface to the Raspberry Pi host processor.
 Engineers using the NanoBerry board can take advantage of the high-performance Arm Cortex-A53-based processor to perform more demanding operations such as object detection, object tracking and computer vision functions provided by the OpenCV library.

 The NanoBerry kit is a well-equipped platform suitable for high frame-rate and low-latency applications such as eye tracking.
 Integration into the NanEye PC viewer enables full evaluation of the NanEyeC with access to all registers and raw image data.

-Read more...Wireless MCUs with built-in NFC 25 March 2020, Future Electronics
+Read more...Low-power MCUs with advanced cybersecurity 31 March 2021, Future Electronics

 , DSP, Micros & Memory